QUOTEBOX-Reactions to Germany's move to declare gas alarm stage | Headlines

 QUOTEBOX-Reactions to Germany's move to declare gas alarm stage

 Germany on Thursday triggered the "alarm stage" of its emergency gas plan following a drop in Russian supplies, but for now will not permit utilities to pass on soaring costs to consumers.
-Following are reactions from the government, industry and companies (in alphabetical order): KERSTIN ANDREAE, MANAGING DIRECTOR OF GERMAN ASSOCIATION OF ENERGY AND WATER INDUSTRIES (BDEW) "It was right to declare the alert level.
+Following are comments from the government, companies, and industry groups: ROBERT HABECK, GERMAN ECONOMY MINISTER: "Even if gas volumes can still be procured on the market and are still being stored: The situation is serious and winter will come.

 - Country: